Gun Show Loophole Closing Act of 2009: Reception

 The legislation was supported by the Brady Campaign To Prevent Gun Violence, who encouraged its members and supporters to contact their US Senators and Representatives urging them to cosponsor the legislation.

-This legislation was opposed by gun rights groups such as the National Rifle Association (NRA).
-Its Institute for Legislative Action (NRA-ILA) told NRA members that H.R.
+This legislation was opposed by gun rights organisations such as the NRA Institute for Legislative Action (NRA-ILA).
+NRA-ILA told NRA members that H.R.
 2324 and S. 843 " would drive gun shows out of business."